sanni/cartreader/hardware/README.md

 ### Important: This is still a work in progress and PCB files might contain errors.

-The Open Source Cart Reader consists out of a main PCB that connects an Arduino Mega to different modules and a cartridge slot adapter PCB.
+The Open Source Cart Reader consists out of a main PCB that connects an Arduino Mega to different cartridge slot adapters.

 Tested systems so far:
 - GB(C)